ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.3.6.md

 | It encourages foresight and proactive thinking in the decision-making process. | SWOT analysis is not typically used in isolation.
 Better decisions are made if more information is available, so other strategic tools are also used. |
 | It can help reduce the risks of decision-making by demanding objective and logical thought processes. | |

----
 ## Conceptualization
 **Conceptual understandings:**
 + **Change** is essential for businesses to achieve their desired aims.
 For example, it may be appropriate to set more environmental objectives these days.

 + **Creative** business planning can lead to organizational success.
 For example, a clear vision may inspire people to achieve things that were not thought possible just a few years ago; think of commercial space flights.

-+ **Ethical** business behaviour improves a business’s image as well as customer loyalty.
++ **Ethical** business behavior improves a business’s image as well as customer loyalty.
 For example, a decision to contribute some of the business profits to charities may be well received by customers.

 + **Sustainable** business practices can enhance a business’s existence.
 For example, finding ways of people sharing resources can create new markets such as ride-hailing apps.
----
 ## Vocabulary

 + Criticism